Konrad Berkowicz

-Konrad Berkowicz (born 27 May 1984 in Kraków) is a Polish politician and computer scientist.
+Konrad Szczepan Berkowicz (born 27 May 1984 in Kraków) is a Polish politician.
 He has been a vice-chairman of KORWiN since 2015.
 He is a deputy in the Sejm since 2019.

 In 2019, he was elected to the Sejm, starting from the Confederation Freedom and Independence list in the Kraków II constituency.
 He was a candidate in the 2019–20 Confederation presidential primary.

+In the 2023 elections, he successfully ran for parliamentary re-election (with 36,918 votes).
+In the 10th term of the Sejm, he became, among other things, vice-chairman of the Senior Policy Commission.
+In 2024, he again ran unsuccessfully for mayor of Kraków.
+In the same year, he also ran unsuccessfully in the next European elections.

+Personal life

+He is the son of Adam and Bożena Berkowicz both of which were dance teachers.

+Controversies

+In October 2025, he was fined by the Polish Police for attempting to steal products with a total value of PLN 394.95 from an IKEA furniture store in Krakow.
+The MP accepted the fine and did not use his parliamentary immunity.
+He later explained his actions as carelessness when scanning the products.